Website surveys: getting on-page and timely feedback from actual users

 1. You have questions that even the best analytics tools couldn’t answer.

-Consider this: Your e-commerce website is live and getting some traffic.
+Consider this: Your ecommerce website is live and getting some traffic.

 Potential customers are visiting different product pages and adding items to their cart.